IBM-Bluemix-Docs/containers/cs_apps.md

     ```
     {: codeblock}

-    If you want to specify a NodePort and want to see which NodePorts are already in use, you can run the following command.
+    To specify a NodePort, but see which NodePorts are already in use, run the following command.

     ```
     kubectl get svc